subrato29/java-miscellaneous/README.md

 ------------------------------

 ```
-This is project based various java concepts
+This is a project based various java concepts

 ````